EjbejaranosAI/IMAS/README.md

 # ✨ IMAS MULTI-AGENT SYSTEMS ✨

 MAS (Integrated Multi-Agent Systems) is a software platform for developing multi-agent systems.
 It is based on the JADE (Java Agent DEvelopment Framework) platform and provides a set of tools and libraries for building agent-based systems.

 In a multi-agent system, multiple agents interact with each other and with their environment to achieve a common goal or solve a problem.
 Each agent is a self-contained software entity that can act independently and communicate with other agents.
 The agents in a multi-agent system are typically distributed and communicate with each other using a message-passing model.

+#✨Treasure hunt problem✨

+### Types of agents available

+#### Explorers
+The primary objective of Explorers is to navigate and survey the environment.
+They can collaborate with other explorers to create a comprehensive map of the area.
+While they possess strong lock-picking skills, they are not able to collect treasures.

+#### Collectors
+Collectors are focused on transporting the treasures that have been collected.
+They have the ability to carry a large number of treasures, but lack the capability to collect or unlock safes.

+#### Tankers
+Tankers are designed to gather treasures, with a limited capacity backpack for carrying either gold or diamonds.
+They can accumulate as many treasures as their backpack allows.
+When in communication range with another Tanker, they can transfer the contents of their backpack.
+Tankers have limited safe-cracking abilities.